puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 For example, to validate the module's metadata, run `pdk validate metadata`.

+[DavidS: this is advanced content, does it make sense to explain here?
+It might be enough to mention the possibility of junit.xml output for CI integration here, and link to the reference.]

 To send module validation output to a file, use the `pdk validate` command with the option `--format=format[:target]`.

 This option specifies the output format and an output target file.
 For example, to create a report file `report.xml` in the JUnit format, run `pdk validate --format=junit:report.xml`.